-- 4.2.1 The crushed rock imports to Berkshire (see appendix E) are mostly likely to be transported into one of the three main aggregate railheads (two being at Theale, West Berkshire and one at Colnbrook, Slough) or imported shorter distances from neighbouring mineral planning authority areas by road.
-Such movements may be due to high development demand within/proximate to Berkshire, proximate location of the railheads to the current market demands and limited availability to/ supply of crushed rock within the authority area. - 4.2.2 It should be noted that the actual returns for the sales from the rail depots in West Berkshire are confidential due to them being commercially sensitive.
-However, two of the three mentioned aggregate importing rail depots in Berkshire are located within West Berkshire and as the three aggregate importing depot sites are all roughly the same size (see table 4.1 below), it has been assumed that approximately two thirds of the mineral imported by rail into Berkshire is imported for onward sale into West Berkshire.
-AM 2009 (table 10) confirmed that 861,000 tonnes of crushed rock and 98,000 tonnes of marine sand was imported and sold from sites in Berkshire in 2009.
-Taking the assumption that approximately two thirds of the mineral imported by rail into Berkshire is imported for onward sale into West Berkshire this equates to approximately 574,000 tonnes of hard rock sold in West Berkshire and 66,000 tonnes of Marine sand28. - 4.2.3 In 2011 it was estimated that approximately 600,000 tonnes of aggregate was sold from the rail depots in West Berkshire, of which approximately 504,000 tonnes was hard rock, and approximately 96,000 tonnes was marine dredged sand and gravel29.
-Although the actual sales figures of hard rock and marine sand sold from the rail depots in West Berkshire are known for 2012 and 2013, it is not possible to publish this data without breaching confidentiality agreements.
-Equally as a Berkshire wide sales figure has not been published it is not possible to provide an estimate of the West Berkshire sales based on the Berkshire sales.
-Therefore it has been assumed, for the purposes of this LAA, that for 2012 and 2013 the level of sales of these construction aggregates from railhead sites in West Berkshire has remained static.
+- 4.2.1 The crushed rock imports to the former county of Berkshire (see appendix E) are mostly likely to be transported into one of the three main aggregate railheads (two being at Theale, West Berkshire and one at Colnbrook, Slough) or imported shorter distances from neighbouring mineral planning authority areas by road.
+Such movements may be due to high development demand within/proximate to the former county of Berkshire, proximate location of the railheads to the current market demands and limited availability to/ supply of crushed rock within the authority area. - 4.2.2 It should be noted that the actual returns for the sales from the rail depots in West Berkshire are confidential due to them being commercially sensitive.
+However, two of the three mentioned aggregate importing rail depots in the former county of Berkshire are located within West Berkshire and as the three aggregate importing depot sites are all roughly the same size (see table 4.1 below), it has been assumed that approximately two thirds of the mineral imported by rail into Berkshire is imported for onward sale into West Berkshire.
+AM 2009 (table 10) confirmed that 861,000 tonnes of crushed rock and 98,000 tonnes of marine sand was imported and sold from sites in the former county of Berkshire in 2009.
+Taking the assumption that approximately two thirds of the mineral imported by rail into the former county of Berkshire is imported for onward sale into West Berkshire in 2009.
+Taking the assumption that approximately two thirds of the mineral imported by rail into the former county of Berkshire is imported for onward sale into West Berkshire this equates to approximately 574,000 tonnes of hard rock sold in West Berkshire and 66,000 tonnes of Marine sand. - 4.2.3 In 2011 it was estimated that approximately 600,000 tonnes of aggregate was sold from the rail depots in West Berkshire, of which approximately 504,000 tonnes was hard rock, and approximately 96,000 tonnes was marine dredged sand and gravel35.
+Although the actual sales figures of hard rock and marine sand sold from the rail depots in West Berkshire are known for 2012, 2013, and 2014 it is not possible to publish this data without breaching confidentiality agreements.
+Equally as a former county of Berkshire wide sales figure has not been published it is not possible to provide an estimate of the West Berkshire sales based on the former county of Berkshire sales.
+Therefore it has been assumed, for the purposes of this LAA, that for 2012, 2013 and 2014 the level of sales of these construction aggregates from railhead sites in West Berkshire has remained static.